 The launch of my new book will be held at Books on Beechwood on Sunday Nov.
 3 at 2 pm.
 All are invited.
 This is my first fantasy novel inspired by the works of J.R.R.
 Tolkien and Terry Brooks.

 Misque Press included my story Woods beyond the Walls in a 2017 issue of Hero and Heroine, an anthology of paranormal, fantasy and science fiction stories.
 It’s about a boy celebrating his 13th birthday who discovers his ability to perform some tricks is just the beginning of his gaining powerful magical abilities that will make him feared by many.
-Someday the story will be the opening of Consciousness Rising, still a novel in draft form.
+This story became the basis for my next novel Consciousness Rising, which should be published in 2021.

 Woods Beyond the Walls